planetf1/atlas-docker/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->
 # atlas-docker
-Apache Atlas Dockerfile to support ongoing Egeria development work
+Apache Atlas Dockerfile to support ongoing Egeria development work.
+It is not suitable as a general Atlas container as it needs to be much more configurable to integrate into the broader environment.

+We may evolve this over time, and make use of it in a helm chart to deploy a more appropriate ecosystem to support development and testing of the Egeria Atlas connector

 * Based on Apache Atlas 2.2.0
 * Docker images based on those previously in https://github.com/odpi/egeria